 - MPI — Meeting Professionals International

 - IAEE — International Association of Exhibitions and Events

-I remember attending a talk once of a well-known graffiti artist in NY.
-No college professor could have shared with us the experience this street artist shared with us, especially about how to avoid the cops when tagging a specific building.
+I remember attending a talk once by a well-known graffiti artist in NY.
+No college professor could have shared this street artist's experience with us, especially about avoiding the cops when tagging a specific building.

 - NACA — National Association of Campus Activities

 - APCA — Association For The Promotion of Campus Activities